 - Writing skills.
 The applicant's ability to write, as reflected in the Statement of Purpose, as well as in technical writing shown in published research, is also taken into account.

-Requests for application forms are made to the assistant director for enrollment and student services, department of psychology at Xavier University.
+Requests for application forms are made to the director of academic programs, school of psychology at Xavier University.
 Applicants from foreign countries or who completed their degree overseas are required to submit transcripts evaluated by World Educational Service, a financial statement, a sponsorship letter, and official TOEFL scores as well as the following:

-Applicants should see that the department of psychology receives all application materials before the deadline date of December 1.
+Applicants should see that the school of psychology receives all application materials before the deadline date of December 1.
 Application materials should be mailed to:

 3800 Victory Parkway